|

 The dirty brown color is due to pigments present within the granulation.
 These pigments seem to be oxydative degradation products of hemoglobin like methemoglobin and other products.
 The color is quite similar to air-exposed dried blood.

-The dirty brown color is not always easy to distinguish from the orange red color of blood casts.
-The drawing is an attempt to show the color difference between these.
+to distinguish from the orange red color of blood casts.
+The

 The presence of large brown colored casts, alone, without any other anomaly, is suspicious.
 The context is very important in identification.
 Dirty brown casts are normally accompanied by hematuria, cellular casts, several tubular cells, often necrotic and pigmented and, if stasis is not recent, waxy casts.
 These casts must not be confused with plain hyaline casts rolled in amorphous urates.